 How do I create and enroll in an Honors Internship course?

 As Honors Internship credit hours only count as elective Honors hours and will not count towards your major or minor, you need to be sure that you have the right academic needs for participating in an Honors Internship course.
-If you feel that you do, you should discuss these needs with Dr. Clay Motley, the Honors College’s Assistant Director for Academics.
-Dr. Motley cannot find internship opportunities for you; rather, once you have located an appropriate internship opportunity, Dr. Motley can advise you as to whether this internship can be completed for Honors credit He can also discuss with you in detail how an Honors Internship course is structured and its academic requirements.
+If you feel that you do, you should discuss these needs with the Honors College’s Assistant Director for Academics.
+He/She cannot find internship opportunities for you; rather, once you have located an appropriate internship opportunity, he/she can advise you as to whether this internship can be completed for Honors credit.
+He/she can also discuss with you in detail how an Honors Internship course is structured and its academic requirements.
 Additionally, you should meet with the Honors College’s Academic Advisor to discuss how an Honors Internship course affects your plan for completing the Honors College curriculum.

 Along with the Honors Internship Application, please submit on official letterhead of the sponsoring organization or entity a signed statement from your internship supervisor stating: 1) confirmation that you have been accepted to participate in this internship, 2) all duties associated with the internship, 3) the amount of hours total you will serve in the internship, 4) the amount of hours per week you will serve for the internship, 5) the start and completion dates of the internship, 6) names and contact information of relevant supervisors, and 7) compensation (if any) for duties performed.

 What is the deadline to submit the Honors Internship Application?

 Students must gain Honors College approval for an Honors Internship by the final day to register for a full-semester course during the semester in which the student wishes to enroll in the Honors Internship course.
 Please see the WKU Academic Affairs calendar homepage for this date.